-In 2018, emissions from statewide emitting activities were 425 million metric tons of CO2 equivalent (MMTCO2e, or million tonnes CO2e), 1.0 MMTCO2e higher than 2017 levels and 6 MMTCO2e below the 2020 GHG Limit of 431 MMTCO2e.
+In 2019, emissions from statewide emitting activities were 418.2 million metric tons of CO2 equivalent (MMTCO2e, or million tonnes CO2e), 7.2 MMTCO2e lower than 2018 levels and almost 13 MMTCO2e below the 2020 GHG Limit of 431 MMTCO2e.
 Since the peak level in 2004, California's GHG emissions have generally followed a decreasing trend.
 In 2016, statewide GHG emissions dropped below the 2020 GHG Limit and have remained below the Limit since that time.

-Per capita GHG emissions in California have dropped from a 2001 peak of 14.0 tonnes per person to 10.7 tonnes per person in 2018, a 24 percent decrease [8] [9].
-Overall trends in the inventory also demonstrate that the carbon intensity of California's economy (the amount of carbon pollution per million dollars of gross domestic product (GDP)) is declining.
-From 2000 to 2018, the carbon intensity of California's economy decreased by 43 percent while the GDP increased by 59 percent.
-In 2018, GDP grew 4.3 percent while the emissions per GDP declined by 0.4 percent compared to 2017 [9] [10].
+Per capita GHG emissions in California have dropped from a 2001 peak of 14.0 tonnes per person to 10.5 tonnes per person in 2019, a 25 percent decrease [8] [9].
+Overall trends in the inventory also continue to demonstrate that the carbon intensity of California's economy (the amount of carbon pollution per million dollars of gross domestic product (GDP)) is declining.
+From 2000 to 2019, the carbon intensity of California's economy decreased by 45 percent while the GDP increased by 63 percent.
+In 2019, GDP grew 2.6 percent while the emissions per GDP declined by 4.1 percent compared to 2018 [9] [10].
 Figures 2(a)-(c) show California's growth alongside GHG emissions.
+Figure 2(a) shows percent change in GHG emissions relative to GDP and population since 2000.
+Figures 2(b) and 2(c) present these indicators in the original units.